 - 1. Shoes should be appropriate and safe for traveling up and down stairs, running and playing on the grass and hard surfaced playground areas, and on classroom floors.
 No shoes on wheels are allowed. - 2.
-Backless shoes, backless sandals, shoes with higher heels and slippers (house shoes) are unsafe at school.
-Please use your discretion when allowing your child to wear them.
-Shoes/sneakers must remain fastened or tied at all times while attending school and out of school related activities such as field trips. - 3.
 Printed wording or pictures on clothing that are inappropriate and/or advertise alcohol, drugs or gangs are not allowed.
-Students will be required to turn offensive clothing inside out for the remainder of the day. - 4.
-On warm days students may wear walking shorts or Bermuda shorts, no shorter than arms-length.
+Students will be required to turn offensive clothing inside out for the remainder of the day. - 3.
+On warm days students may wear walking shorts or Bermuda shorts, no shorter than arms-length. - 4.
+Ragged cut off shorts, short shorts, lycra shorts, shorts that are too tight and ripped pants revealing skin above arms-length are not allowed.

-- Ragged cut off shorts, short shorts, lycra shorts, shorts that are too tight and ripped pants revealing skin above arms-length are not allowed. - 6.
-Tummies and shoulders should be covered at all times.
-Students may not wear halter tops, midriff/croptop shirts, muscle shirts, fishnet shirts, tops with spaghetti straps, sun dresses without shoulders, or mesh shirts. - 7.
-Hats and caps need to be stored in your child's locker during the school day. - 8.
-Students are not allowed to wear hoods in the building. - 9.
+- 5. Tummies and shoulders should be covered at all times.
+Students may not wear halter tops, midriff/ crop-top shirts, muscle shirts, fishnet shirts, tops with spaghetti straps, sun dresses without shoulders, or mesh shirts. - 6.
+Hats and caps need to be stored in your child's locker during the school day.
+Students are not allowed to wear hoods in the building. - 7.
 Coats and/or large bulky outdoor clothing will need to be stored in your child's locker during the school day.
-Students may bring a sweater for classroom use. - 10.
+Students may bring a sweater for classroom use. - 8.
 Pants may not be worn below the hips.
 Private body parts or underwear should not be visible.
-Sagging pants are not allowed.
+Sagging pants are not allowed. - 9.
+Backless shoes, backless sandals, shoes with higher heels and slippers (house shoes) are usually unsafe at school.
+Please use your discretion when allowing your child to wear them.
+Shoes/ sneakers must remain fastened or tied at all times while attending school and out of school related activities such as field trips